SVizor42/DE_Zoomcamp/Project/README.md

 The period of the data processing will cover from 2018 to 2020.

 ## Dataset
-The initial data of Citi Bike Trip Histories could be found [here](https://s3.amazonaws.com/tripdata/index.html) in CSV format.
+The initial data of Citi Bike Trip Histories could be found [here](https://s3.amazonaws.com/tripdata/index.html) in a compressed format.
 It contains information about bikes sharing in different regions of New York.

 The dataset includes the following columns: